NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

  Hello!
 I am the ABC Bot.
 I am here to answer any questions you may have about the ABC Company and its policies.
 How can I assist you?
 ```

 As expected, the LLM is prompted with the general instructions and the user's input.
-Great!
-In the next section we'll add an input rail, preventing the LLM to respond to certain jailbreak attempts.
+The next section adds an input rail, preventing the LLM to respond to certain jailbreak attempts.

 ## Jailbreak Attempts

 In the context of LLMs, jail-breaking typically refers to finding ways to circumvent the built-in restrictions or guidelines set by the model's developers.
 These restrictions are usually in place for ethical, legal, or safety reasons.
-For example, what would happen if we instruct the ABC Bot something like this:
+For example, what happens if you instruct the ABC Bot to ignore previous instructions:

 ```python
 response = rails.generate(messages=[{